denkungsart/filmmakers-api/docs/messages.md

 --------- | ------- | -----------
 page | 1 | Page to display – see "Pagination" section
 per_page | 250 | Items per page – see "Pagination" section
-fields | all | Can be used to limit the fields included in the response.
-Possible values are: `message_type`, `body`, `sender_name`, `deadline`.
+fields | subject | Can be used to limit the fields included in the response.
+Possible values are: `subject`, `message_type`, `body`, `sender_name`.
 Multiple fields can be specified as a comma-separated list.

 ### Response Fields